 We undertake robust and policy-relevant research, based on the discipline of economics.
 We use state-of-the-art tools of economic and statistical analysis to address important policy questions about the funding, organisation and delivery of health and social care services.
 Our five-year programme of work covers three areas:

-Understanding changes in the demand for H&SC from different population groups and the implications for how health and care services are provided and funded.
+Understanding changes in the demand for health and social care (H&SC) from different population groups and the implications for how health and care services are provided and funded.

-Measuring what is being delivered for the money spent on H&C to maximise quality of care and improvements in health and wellbeing.
+Measuring what is being delivered for the money spent on H&SC to maximise quality of care and improvements in health and wellbeing.

 Designing the organisation of health and care systems to make the best use of resources to deliver joined-up care for the population.